adihatake/Improving-OCT-Interpretation-through-Retrieval-Guided-Diagnosis-and-LLM-Based-Reporting/README.md

 ### Training and Running a Classification/Query Example
 Use "Indicium_ResNet50_Training_and_Embedding.ipynb" to preprocess the data and run a training loop with the hyperparameters described in our paper.
 Additionally, this .ipynb file describes how embeddings were saved to a FAISS index and saved for later.
 After training/loading a model and creating/loading a FAISS index, you can also run a classification or query example.

-### Loading a Model Checkpoint or FAISS Index
+### Loading a FAISS Index
-This repository also provides the model checkpoints that were used for analysis.
-Please see the "FAISS Indexes" folder and this Google Drive Folder link (https://drive.google.com/drive/folders/1V9_6T4Rk79KGKw5LvzGaW2hDsLVePO3b?usp=sharing) for the model checkpoints.
+This repository also provides the FAISS index that was used for analysis.
+Please see the "FAISS Indexes" folder.

 ### Generating a Clinical Report